 - Use a content calendar and style manual to organize and guide your content providers.

-First, Consider Whether You Need Outsourced Content
+Know for Sure Whether You Need Outsourced Content

 You might not think you have the money to pay for outsourced content.
 However, if you’re thinking about creating the content yourself, think again.

 More than 70 percent of all brands today outsource their content creation.
 It’s usually a smart investment.

 Unless you’re a professional writer, video producer, or graphic designer, you’re probably going to spend more of your valuable time creating content than it would be worth.
 Ask yourself how much your time is worth.

 What would be a better use of your time, creating and perfecting your products and services – or spending your time getting up to speed on the content creation process?
 Done right, content creation is a full-time job.
 If you don’t have time to do your own work and create content, it’s usually a better use of your time and budget to outsource.